-Australia is a well known destination for students looking for international education due to its world class quality education system with great natural beauty, making it a perfect place to live in.
+Australia is a well known destination for students looking for international higher education due to its excellent quality of education system with great natural beauty, making it a perfect place to live in.

 - A healthy and safe work environment